plq/zmq/README.md

 and prints each part in an incoming message in a new line.

 Just like other shell tools, this is mainly for exchanging text-only messages.
+You are advised to switch to more capable languages for dealing with binary data.